aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/get-worksheet-of-the-chart/_index.md

 {{% alert color="primary" %}}

-Sometimes, you want to access a worksheet from a chart's reference.
-Aspose.Cells for Python via .NET provides the [**Chart.worksheet**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart/worksheet) property which returns the reference of the worksheet that contains the chart.
+Sometimes you want to access the worksheet from a chart reference.
+Aspose.Cells for Python via .NET provides the [**Chart.worksheet**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart/worksheet) property, which returns a reference to the worksheet that contains the chart.

 {{% /alert %}}

 The following example shows how to use the [**Chart.worksheet**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart/worksheet) property.
 The code first prints the name of the worksheet, then accesses the first chart on the worksheet.
 It then prints the worksheet name again, using the [**Chart.worksheet**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart/worksheet) property.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Charts-GetWorksheetOfTheChart.py" >}}

-Below is the console output that the sample code results in.
+Below is the console output that the sample code produces.
 As you can see, it prints the same worksheet name both times.

 {{< highlight java >}}
 Sheet Name: Portfolio

 Chart's Sheet Name: Portfolio
 {{< /highlight >}}
 {{< app/cells/assistant language="python-net" >}}